Phase 1: Information Gathering

 In the initial stage we’ll define the scope of the project, your vision for the future garden, and a general budget to work toward.
 Lots of time will be spent on site, getting to know your property.
 Spending this time in the early stages getting to know a place intimately ensures that the resulting garden feels settled in the landscape, rather than imposed upon it.
 Practically speaking, documenting the existing conditions of a site also allows for a design that creates the least amount of disturbance.
 A commitment to working lightly on the land means working with the existing topography, soils, vegetation, and microclimates as much as possible.

 The design process that follows develops the garden design plan in a way that fits harmoniously and gently with the existing landscape.

 Phase 2: Conceptual Design

-Working from the information gathered in Phase 1, the conceptual design stage focuses on putting preliminary ideas on paper.
+Working from the information gathered in Phase 1, the conceptual design stage focuses on putting ideas on paper.

 Phase 3: Final Design